whisperrnote/whisperrnote/ARCHITECTURE.md

 - Builds & Local Dev
   - Next.js dev server used in development: `npm run dev` (configured to run on port 3001).
 Production build via `npm run build`.
 - Linting & Formatting
-  - ESLint and TailwindCSS are configured; follow repository guidelines in `AGENTS.md` and `CONTRIBUTING.md`.
+  - ESLint and MUI are configured; follow repository guidelines in `AGENTS.md` and `CONTRIBUTING.md`.
 - Testing
   - No test framework is configured by default.
 Add tests intentionally and align with existing patterns if introducing testing.